Elena Botts v. Johns Hopkins University

 Seattle, WA 98111

-The Settlement Administrator will share your objection with Class Counsel and Defendant’s counsel and file your objection statement with the Court, and may request an opportunity to speak with you before any conference or hearing with the Court.
-You may not object to the Settlement if you submit a letter requesting to exclude yourself or opt out of the Settlement.
+The Settlement Administrator would have shared your objection with Class Counsel and Defendant’s counsel and filed your objection statement with the Court and may have requested an opportunity to speak with you before any conference or hearing with the Court.
+You may not object to the Settlement if you submitted a letter requesting to exclude yourself or opt out of the Settlement.
+You may have requested to speak to the Court about your objection at the Final Approval Hearing.
+If the Court overruled your objection, you would still be bound by the terms of the Settlement Agreement, but you would also receive any proceeds due to you under it.

-• The Court has granted preliminary approval of the Settlement and anticipates making a final determination after Notices are sent.
-The Court will ultimately consider whether the terms of the settlement are fair, reasonable, and adequate – after reviewing submissions by the Parties, which are publicly available via Pacer.gov and will be posted on the Important Documents page of the Settlement Website.
+• The Court granted preliminary approval of the Second Addendum to the Settlement on April 9, 2024.
+The Court ultimately considered whether the terms of the settlement were fair, reasonable, and adequate – after reviewing submissions by the Parties, which are publicly available via Pacer.gov and will be posted on the Important Documents page of the Settlement Website.

 • More details are in the Settlement Agreement, which can be found on the Important Documents page of the Settlement Website.